 Many of our older PDFs and Word documents do not meet accessibility standards - for example, they may not be structured so they’re accessible to a screen reader.

 Some of our PDFs and Word documents are essential to providing our services.
 For example, we have PDFs with information on how users can access our services, and forms published as Word documents.
 We will also try to ensure any new PDFs or Word documents we publish will meet accessibility standards and where we find any that are not accessible we will rectify this as soon as possible.

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
 Regulations for PDFs or other documents published before 23 September 2018.

 The Library website also acts as a gateway to a number of third-party systems or links to other resources that may also contain third-party content that we are not able to control or develop and therefore have no responsibility for.

 - Links to non-University of Sunderland Library pages

-Third party services which can be accessed through the Library website are listed below, along with a link to accessibility information provided from the suppliers of each service, where possible.
+Third-party services which can be accessed through the Library website are listed below, along with a link to accessibility information provided by the suppliers of each service, where possible.